Listed hazardous wastes

 Corrosive wastes (D002) are liquids with a pH of 2.0 or less, 12.5 or more, or able to corrode steel at a rate greater than one-quarter of an inch per year.

-- The SDS will often give the pH of the product.
+- An MSDS will often give the pH of the product.
 Diluting the product prior to use and actual use of the product may change the pH enough so the waste is non-hazardous.

 - Some corrosive wastes may be able to be neutralized and discharged to a sanitary sewer.
 Check with your wastewater treatment plant operator for details.